turingschool/front-end-curriculum/lessons/react-native-intro.md

 <Switch />
 ```

-You can see that IOS tends to have an ioS specific component (...Android does too on some components) because ioS is no fun and doesn't like you customizing components.
-You can use <Navigator /> for ioS but if you are building strictly for Apple products using <NavigatorIOS /> leverages native UIKit navigation.
+You can see that IOS tends to have an iOS specific component (...Android does too on some components) because iOS is no fun and doesn't like you customizing components.
+You can use <Navigator /> for iOS but if you are building strictly for Apple products using <NavigatorIOS /> leverages native UIKit navigation.

 ### Let's Talk Styles